 What Kind of Career Might I Pursue?

-According to Payscale, most of the top business careers are in accounting – positions like Tax Director, Accounting Officer, and Budget Director.
+According to Payscale, most of the top successful business careers are in accounting – positions like Tax Director, Accounting Officer, and Budget Director.
 These are specific administrative roles in a corporation that can be obtained by taking an accounting path.

 Other business-related careers include roles like: